Stuart Forster interviews master distiller Christian Krogstad of Westward Whiskey, a craft distillery based in Portland, Oregon.

 Why base yourself in Portland?

 In part, it’s because of the breweries.
 Portland was a hotspot for brewing.
 I’m from Seattle and moved to Portland to become a brewer.

 There are something like 90 breweries in Portland right now.
 It’s a culinary hotspot even though it’s a city of just half-a-million people.
 As they would say in boxing, we punch above our weight.

 We have a fantastic restaurant scene.
 Portland eschews corporate and chain restaurants…Portland has always been an economically depressed city, so rents are cheap.

 It’s the sort of place that you can take a chance.
 You don’t have to have a big investment group backing you — like in New York — to start a restaurant, coffee shop, brewery or distillery.

 Nike’s HQ is in Beaverton [under 20 minutes’ drive from downtown Portland].
-The company’s presence and the local focus on design and marketing is a key factor in attracting creative and entrepreneurial talent to the area.
+The company’s presence and the local focus on design and marketing are key factors in attracting creative and entrepreneurial talent to the area.

 We don’t have a big financial services industry like New York.
 We don’t have a big software industry like San Francisco or an entertainment industry like LA.
 So people in Portland sort of have to create their own industry.
 It’s become a culinary industry that we’ve created.
 It’s a culinary tourism spot too — they go hand in hand.